 See the colours of the dunes change at sunset on Big Red.
-Grab a Grazing Box from the Birdsville Roadhouse and enjoy on your own, or join an all inclusive tour with Big Red Tours or Birdsville Adventure Tours and let them do the work for you.
+Enjoy on your own, or join an all inclusive tour with Big Red Tours and let them do the work for you.

 Want to avoid the crowds and noise of sunset?
 Why not experience the dawn of a new day atop Big Red instead.
 In our opinion, sunrise is the best time to visit Big Red to immerse yourself in the vastness of the land and sky.
 Take a thermos of tea and enjoy a sunrise like no other.

 Did you know there is a “Little Red’’?
 When driving to Big Red you’ll come upon it before you turn right to drive along the base of the dune to the Big Red crossing.
 We really recommend stopping at the bottom and walking up to check it out.
 There are some beautiful old fence posts that make a gorgeous photographic feature and it’s always much quieter than Big Red which is why we love it.